-When you prioritize acquiring cheap drugs over everything else, you are putting both your patients’ health and your pharmacy’s reputation at risk.
+When you prioritize acquiring cheap wholesale drugs over everything else, you are putting both your patients’ health and your pharmacy’s reputation at risk.

 Even if they have the right names and labels, these medications could be contaminated.

 Imported pharmaceuticals are especially risky.
 The international supply chain is rife with drugs that could be counterfeit, stolen, unapproved, or substandard in other ways.
-Since the U.S. doesn’t have power to regulate drugs from other countries, it can be difficult or impossible to trace where they came from or how many hands they’ve passed through.
+Since the U.S. doesn’t have the power to regulate drugs from other countries, it can be difficult or impossible to trace where they came from or how many hands they’ve passed through.

 To combat these counterfeits, in 2013 Congress passed the Drug Supply Chain Security Act.
 These measures safeguard the integrity of the drug supply chain in the United States and protect your patients from substandard drugs.